student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/Messy_Data.md

 ## Here's your challenge for your first group project!

-the deadline for finishing is Monday at noon; I will give you class time to work on this project, and you should submit your one pager via the student portal AND deliver a short group presentation to your classmates.
+the deadline for finishing is Monday at six; I will give you class time to work on this project, and you should submit your one pager via the student portal AND deliver a short group presentation to your classmates.

 You will be working with a data set hosted on Kaggle that has been scraped for you from the web about US data science hires in 2018 (ie pre-covid!).
 The author wanted to look at some specific questions :